DownThePark/mysql-snap/README.md

     sudo mysql-strict.rootpass

-The MySQL server will prevent you from using itself until you change this password.
+MySQL will prevent itself from being used until you change this password.
 You can use the following commands to do so (don't forget to change `YOUR_NEW_PASS` with a strong password):

     mysql-strict.mysql -u root -p
     ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'YOUR_NEW_PASS';